miraisolutions/spark-bigquery/README.md

 * JSON: https://cloud.google.com/bigquery/docs/loading-data-cloud-storage-json
 * CSV: https://cloud.google.com/bigquery/docs/loading-data-cloud-storage-csv

-CSV and JSON are not recommended as data exchange formats between Spark and BigQuery due to their lack of type safety.
+CSV and JSON are not recommended as data exchange formats between Apache Spark and BigQuery due to their lack of type safety.
 Better options are direct import/export, Parquet, Avro and ORC.

 This data source is used in the [sparkbq](https://github.com/miraisolutions/sparkbq) R package.